FIPS 140-3 approved

-Sections 3.3 and 3.4 of FIPS 140-3 identify NIST publications that will modify the annex requirements of ISO/IEC 19790:202(E) and ISO/IEC 24759:2017(E).
-The SP 800-140x documents are currently in development and NIST plans to release drafts for public comment in mid-2019.
-Final publication of those documents will occur by September 22, 2019.
+Sections 3.3 and 3.4 of FIPS 140-3 identify NIST publications that will modify the annex requirements of ISO/IEC 19790:2012(E) and ISO/IEC 24759:2017(E).
+The SP 800-140x documents are currently in development and NIST plans to release drafts for public comment in September 2019.
+Final publication of those documents are expected to occur by March 2020.
 The draft and final publications will be available on the SP 800 publications page.

 The following table summarizes those publications and their relationships to the two ISO/IEC standards:

 NIST Special Publications (SPs) that Modify ISO/IEC Standards

 ||CMVP Approved Sensitive Security Parameter Generation and Establishment Methods

 ||CMVP Approved Authentication Mechanisms